gitx64/java_dev/README.md

 # All types of java Development concepts are here you can check them out.
-## its still in continuous and active development.
+## Its still in continuous and active development.
 Feel free to give any kind of help or guide.